-Because it’s so easy, you can imagine that I've tried making it several times by now.
+Because this pineapple ice cream recipe is so easy to make, you can imagine that I've made it several times by now.
 I have made it with coconut water and coconut milk, and I have made it with the addition of frozen bananas and without.

-When preparing this pineapple sorbet for serving to other people, you can choose to make it ahead and fill a hollowed out pineapple half with the sorbet.
-Once frozen solid, it can be cut into quarters.
-It's best when taken out of the freezer a little while before serving so that it isn't frozen solid and is creamy again.
+Keep in mind that when you make it ahead of time and refreeze, it will get hard.
+It's best to take it out of the freezer a little while before serving so that it isn't frozen solid and is soft and creamy again.

 No matter how you choose to serve it, though, it is amazingly sweet and creamy with very little effort.

-Quick and Easy Pineapple Sorbet
+Quick and Easy Pineapple Ice Cream

 - 400 g frozen pineapple chunks

 - Add the frozen pineapple chunks to your food processor.
 If you choose to add frozen banana slices to your ice cream, add them now too.
 Start processing the frozen fruits with your food processor.